Nisha3019/DemoProductList/README.md

 Steps to Run the Project:

-go to project directory from cmd run 'npm install' run ng serve --open
+1.go to project directory from cmd
+2.run 'npm install'
+3.run ng serve --open
-If Browser not pop up, please open the browser and go to http://localhost:4200/ Use below details to login:
+4.If Browser not pop up, please open the browser and go to http://localhost:4200/ 5.Use below details to login:
   UserName: Clarion@clarion.com
   Password: Clarion123